What is monthly added cost to electric bill when including residential/commercial outdoor lighting?

 All in all, the area being worked on may have other areas that greatly affect the outdoor lighting.
 Electricity is not cheap and therefore the lighting should always be done with this in mind.
 It is always best to use the energy savers as the cost might be high initially, but the electric bill will be low.

-Getting the right estimate will also ensure that the project for the outdoor lighting is done smoothly and with no hiccups along the way.
+Getting the right estimate from the right outdoor lighting contractor will also ensure that the project for the outdoor lighting is done smoothly and with no hiccups along the way.
 Because electricity does not come cheap, here are some more ways people are saving our their residential or commercial outdoor lighting.